feddelegrand7/Rnightly/README.md

 <!-- badges: end -->

-The goal of `Rnightly` is to implement a Dark/Light toggle mode in your Shiny user interface.
+The goal of `Rnightly` is to implement a Dark/Light toggle mode in your Shiny and RMarkdown user interface.
 You can also change the default behavior by specifying other colors.

 ![](https://media.giphy.com/media/xUOwV2E6HhngCpYpWw/giphy.gif)